cholette/battery_dispatching_with_peak_demand_charges/README.md

 ### Backward induction with a lookup table
 The lookup table is implemented in the function `lookup_table/backwardDP_Lookup_PAR1`, which only works when the demand model is PAR(1).
 Again, the easiest way to run this is to use `backwardDP_Lookup_top` script, which has guidance on the selection of the parameters.

-There is a more general lookup table function that will work for higher-order PAR models, however it is much slower since it must use `mvncdf` to compte the state probabilities (this can be seen in the verification script mentioned below).
+There is a more general lookup table function that will work for higher-order PAR models, however it is much slower since it must use `mvncdf` to compute the state probabilities (this can be seen in the verification script mentioned below).
 Thus, `lookup_table/backwardDP_Lookup_PAR1` was used for the paper to provide a fair comparison with the RBF VFA approach.

 ## Verification of analytical expectations
 The analytical expectations in the paper were verified using Monte Carlo simulations.